 “Have you met her after she saved your life?”

-“Yes, she approached me in Grant Park and provided me with details about an impending drug delivery.
+“Yes, she approached me in Grant Park and provided details about an impending drug delivery.
 We got a big bust on that one.”

 Anneliese shifted out of her legs-folded position and languidly stretched her left leg over Mac’s hips.
 She nuzzled her head close to his on the pillow.